 ''I learned so much and felt very much part of their team!''

 How to apply

-- Applications will be considered by the AAD Learning and Development Panel, and all applicants will be informed of the outcome by the end of October.
+- Applications will be considered at monthly meetings held by the AAD Learning and Development Panel.

 - All applicants will be informed of the outcome as soon as possible after the Panel has convened.